SNUCSE-CTA/HomLA/README.md

 # Homomorphic Computations of Optimal and Approximate Local Alignments

-A tool that computes optimal and approximate local alignments between two genomic sequences encrypted by HE schemes
+A tool that computes optimal and approximate local alignments between two encrypted genomic sequences with affine gap penalty.

 ## Requirement